yc-lin-geo/Georgia_GIA/README.md

 conda activate GEORGIA
 pip install -r requirements.txt
 ```
-Alternatively, a version GEORGIA along accompanied with our paper can be downloaded via [Zenodo](https://doi.org/10.5281/zenodo.7957644).

 It should be noted that GEROGIA was written and tested with Python 3.9.7 and Jupyter Notebook 5.4.0.